 20: An amazing education for all

-The excellent public education system in Vancouver has to be one of the biggest attractions to anyone thinking of emigrating to Canada…and Vancouver particularly.
+The excellent public education system in Vancouver has to be one of the biggest attractions to anyone thinking of emigrating to Canada…and British Columbia particularly.
 The system is well-run and well-funded.
 Some of the best public (free) elementary (primary) schools in Vancouver include,

 - Irwin Park (West Vancouver)